 FE Note: A spin-off from our letters’ section, “Both Sides Now” presents two distinct views on a controversial topic, side by side.
 On the left [in print edition], FE reader Seaweed elaborates points first raised in his “Land And Liberty” (FE #367, p.
 22-23).
-His views might be shared by many Fifth Estate readers and writers, but by no means all, as clearly evidenced by EB Maple’s response (FE #370, p.
+His views might be shared by many Fifth Estate readers and writers, but by no means all, as clearly evidenced by EB Maple’s response (see “Guns again?” in Letters, FE #370, p.
 52).
 Hence, on the right [in print edition], we present Maples’s elaboration of an “opposing” view.

 Can we claim autonomous space without getting bruised?
 Should we base the realization of our dreams and desires on a patient wait for objective conditions to create openings in the dominant reality?
 I don’t think so, unless anarchist space only refers to poetry readings.

 I think we all agree that we–alone or in groups–should actively create fissures and breaks in the reality of domination using our will and imagination, our creative and destructive capacities.
 To me that means that a healthy community or a momentum of resistance would have a martial aspect.

 Martial skills are not just guns.
 Guns are weapons-among many available–that could be a component of a martial approach.
 But, martial knowledge and experience would also tell us when to retreat and regroup, so I’m not only talking about fighting or weapons or always taking the offensive.